Do you feel like you’d be prepared if a major crisis struck your area?

 The same as with babies, adults may depend on certain items to help us cope, such as:

 My husband and I are huge coffee drinkers.
-If I’m going to prepare for disaster, you better know upfront coffee is going to be included.
+If I’m going to prepare for a disaster stocking up on emergency supplies, you better know upfront coffee is going to be included.

-I was a smoker for about six years of my life.
+I was a smoker for about 6 years of my life.
 I quit when we decided to have children.
-If you’re a current smoker, you have two options: quit or make sure you stockpile.
+If you’re a current smoker, you have 2 options: quit or make sure you stockpile.

 From my own experience, if you’re in a crisis, and you’re a smoker, you’ll want your nicotine, or those who are stuck with you will probably toss you outside until your withdrawal crankiness passes.